 The beautiful scenery and quiet solitude of the southwestern Driftless Area offers coldwater streams that have received national recognition for their excellent trout fishing.
 Dane County has acquired nearly 24 miles of streambank easements that provide public access to these streams and is a leader in improving cold water habitat in these areas.
+Learn more about our Streambank Easements program.

 Please respect the landowner's property and carry out any trash.
 Public access is by foot travel only.
 Easements are along the stream banks and vary in width.
 Anglers should try to keep as close to the river as possible to avoid encroaching on adjacent private property.